ICAMS/Kanapy/README.rst

 .. _CMake documentation: https://cgold.readthedocs.io/en/latest/first-step/installation.html

 The preferred method to install kanapy is through Anaconda or Miniconda python distributions.
-If you do not have any we suggest installing miniconda_.
+If you do not have any, we suggest installing miniconda_.

 .. _miniconda: https://docs.conda.io/en/latest/miniconda.html